Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Low wave number tail of the GW spectrum from sound waves

 \subsection{Low-frequency limit}

-In the previous section, we have shown that the function $\Delta_{mn}$, given in \Eqs{GG_kp_stat}{G_func_flat} for an expanding and a flat Universe, respectively, induces, in the $k \to 0$ limit, a quadratic dependence of the GW amplitude with the duration of the source, $\ln^2 (\tfin \HH_*)$, which needs to be integrated over $p$ and $z$ (see \Eq{OmGW_GG}).
-In this section, to confirm this dependence, we compute explicitly the GW spectrum in this limit.
-We also show how the $k^3$ scaling, expected from causality, appears in this limit, instead of the $k^9$ scaling found in ref.~\cite{Hindmarsh:2019phv}.
+In the previous section, we have shown that the function $\Delta_{mn}$, given in \Eqs{GG_kp_stat}{G_func_flat} respectively for an expanding and a flat Universe, depends logarithmically on the duration of the source, $\ln^2 (\tfin \HH_*)$, for small values of $\hat p_{mn}/\HH_*$.
+In this section, we compute explicitly the GW spectrum in the limit $k \to 0$, and confirm that the GW spectrum inherits the same logarithmic dependence at large scales.
+We also show how the $k^3$ scaling, expected from causality \cite{Caprini:2003vc}, appears in this limit, instead of the $k^9$ scaling found in Ref.~\cite{Hindmarsh:2019phv}.